trellistk/documents/Getting-Started/05_HTTP_Status_Codes.md

-# Main HTTP Status Codes Used By NouriMeals
+# Main HTTP Status Codes Used By Trellis ToolkitMeals

 ### 2xx Success
   * 200 - OK: The request has succeeded.